LoganFlaherty/sigil-language/README.md

 - Cannot directly pass args to a built-in sigil.

 ## Goals
-- A milestone project goal with sigil is be to be able to built a fully functional calculator minus graphs.
-- Once sigil is about 1.0 ready, then a c interpreter will be developed.
+- Happy with this language prototype and will be working on a Rust version of the interpreter.
+From there new features will then be developed.

 ## Built-in Sigils
 - Whisper: a print to standard output that implicitly takes in the args within conditional statement of the sigil Whisper was invoked.